Tornadoes of 2003: May 3–11

 An intense series of tornado outbreaks occurred from May 3 to May 11.
 Tornadoes began occurring over the affected area on April 30, but the most prolific continuous period was the seven-day period of May 4–10.
 There were 401 tornadoes confirmed in 19 states and one Canadian province, 1,587 reports of large hail, and 740 reports of wind damage.
 More severe weather broke out this week alone than any other week in U.S. history, though comparable events occurred in May 1896, 1917, 1930, and 1949 before the modern era of tornado detection.
 There was a severe weather outbreak every day during the week.
 There were 48 people killed by the tornadoes, and damages totaled nearly $1 billion.
 Six F4 tornadoes touched down.

 The main meteorological factor for this series of tornado outbreaks was the presence of a persistent 500 mb trough over the western United States, coupled with a series of shortwave disturbances which propagated through the central and eastern United States.
 These shortwaves provided a mechanism for the deepening of surface low pressure areas, which followed the upper level flow from southwest to northeast.
 The cyclones induced a strong south to southeasterly flow in the low levels of the atmosphere (1000 mb, 850 mb) off the Gulf of Mexico.
 This persistent flow provided an abundance of warm, moist maritime tropical air in the central and eastern US.

 May 4 (Bangladesh)

 At least 20 people were killed by a tornado in several remote villages in the Brahmanbaria District of Bangladesh.

 May 18 (Australia)

 An F2 tornado struck Bendigo, Victoria, Australia, damaging more than 50 houses on a 7 km path.

 June

 There were 292 tornadoes confirmed in the US in June.

 June 22–23

-Hail between the size of softballs and volleyballs fell in Aurora, Nebraska on June 22 along with another storm to the East that produced a tornado.
-One person died and seven people were injured from a F2 tornado and another died the next night due to a F4 tornado.
-One of the largest hailstones ever measured fell, 17.8 cm (7.0 in) in diameter with a 47.6 cm (18.75 in) circumference.
+Hail between the size of softballs and volleyballs fell in Aurora, Nebraska on June 22, along with another storm to the East that produced a tornado.
+One person died and seven people were injured from an F2 tornado, and another died the next night due to an F4 tornado.
+One of the largest hailstones ever measured fell, 7.0 in (17.8 cm) in diameter with a 18.75 in (47.6 cm) circumference.

 27 tornadoes were confirmed, with all seven injuries and both deaths coming from Nebraska.